gregswift/github-collective/README.rst

       String identifier for a service hook.
 Refer to specification for available service identifiers or to the Service Hooks administration page for your repository.
-One of the most commonly used options is ``web`` for generic web hooks (seen as `WebHook URLs` in the Service Hooks administration page).
+One of the most commonly used options is ``web`` for generic web hooks (seen as `Brook URLs` in the Service Hooks administration page).

     `config` (required)